 The MSc is awarded on satisfactory completion of a dissertation undertaken at the end of the Diploma course.
 Both degrees are recognised throughout the UK.

 This programme provides you with an integrated academic and professional course which develops the intellectual and practice skills necessary for professional practice as a social worker.

 Recent dissertation titles are: End of life assistance from a social work perspective; The use of communication tools when working with people with dementia: a practitioner perspective; Foster carers' experiences of support; Does employment have an impact upon the social inclusion of people with learning disabilites?

-A degree in any subject or, exceptionally, a diploma or certificate at degree level.
-Previous experience of paid/unpaid social work is essential.
-Registration with the Scottish Social Services Council (SSSC) is a requirement for the course and further information on how to apply will be provided to successful applicants who accept a place on the course.
-A PVG Scheme record check will be made at the beginning of the course and placement agencies may apply for an updated check before placements.
+Practical experience in a social care setting is essential.
+Registration with the Scottish Social Services Council (SSSC) is a requirement for commencing and remaining on the programme (further information on how to apply will be provided to successful applicants who accept a place on the course).
+Enrolled students must also be a member of the Protection of Vulnerable Groups Scheme.

 For more information go to English language requirements